Korivash/Vash-Readme/README.md

 ## Pokemon Game Coming to Premium Users
 1. `over 300+ pokemon loaded in a database with more being added`
 2. `pokemone will spawn in chat with a embeded message`
-3. `Players use !cach to catch the pokemon`
+3. `Players use !catch to catch the pokemon`
 4. `Only one person can catch the pokemon with a 40% chance of chatching it `
 5. `Pokemon battle system and index coming soon`